PhantasarProductions/Star-Story/Temp Worklog (ziggo was down, and this will appear automatically when ziggo is fixed, then all I got to do is to copy and paste it all to the log. Let's say this is just a reminder).md

 - ENHANCEMENT: And the launcher is now also compatible with the skip GameJolt setup
 - NERF: Briggs agility is now tied to the agility of the girls, he's always faster than them, however not as extreme as it was before.
 - FIXED: Duplicate enemy spot fixed (caused some very funny effects)
+- And now we gotta wait till Ziggo works again! :(